Parents & Guardians

 My SFS Docs is the student's account.
 As such, the student must set up login information to access this system.
 Parents are encouraged to facilitate sending documents and information through their students as there is no separate parent log in option for My SFS Docs.

 Finally, please do not email requested documents.
 Email is not a secure method for sending sensitive information and could delay processing of documents.

 Federal PLUS Loans

-Parents of dependent undergraduate students may apply for the Federal Direct PLUS Loan to cover educational expenses not covered by other federal, state, institutional, or outside finanical aid.
-Students must be enrolled at least half time, generally defined as six credit hours per semester, and families must have a valid Free Application for Federal Student Aid on file at the Univeristy.
+Parents of dependent undergraduate students may apply for the Federal Direct PLUS Loan to cover educational expenses not covered by other federal, state, institutional, or outside financial aid.
+Students must be enrolled at least half time, generally defined as six credit hours per semester, and families must have a valid Free Application for Federal Student Aid on file at the University.
 This loan requires a credit check and repayment.

 Private Educational Loans